cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 For this guide, we will choose the following constraints:

 1. There should be only one defined signature allowed to mint (or burn) the NFT.
-2. The signature will expire in **10000 blocks** from now to leave the room if we screw something up.
+2. The signature will expire in **10000 slots** from now to leave the room if we screw something up.

 ## Prerequisites